gvas/subtitle-quality-checker/README.md

 Quality checker for subtitles.
-Should be used as a complimentary tool with a full-fledged subtitle editor, e.g. [Subtitle Workshop](http://subworkshop.sourceforge.net/)
+Should be used as a complementary tool with a full-fledged subtitle editor, e.g. [Subtitle Workshop](http://subworkshop.sourceforge.net/)

 Requirements
 ------------